-- Their waiter in the restaurant tells the cryptographers that an arrangement has been made that bill will be paid anonymously - either by one of them, or by NSA. - They respect right of each other to make an anonymous payment, but they would like to know whether NSA payed the dinner. - How should they proceed that all could learn whether one of them payed the bill without learning (for other two) which one did that - in case NAS did not do that?
+- Their waiter in the restaurant tells the cryptographers that an arrangement has been made that bill will be paid anonymously either by one of them, or by NSA. - Cryptographers were willing to respect right of each other to make an anonymous payment, but they would like to know whether NSA payed the dinner. - How should cryptographers proceed that all could learn whether one of them payed the bill without learning (for other two) which one did that?
+In case NASA did not pay dinner?